the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] Make sure that the protocols are written to favour the remote participants

 <!---</details>--->
-<a name="#during-the-meeting"></a>
+<a name="during-the-meeting"></a>
 ### During the meeting

 <!---<details>
   <summary>Click to expand</summary>--->

+- [ ] Re-share the links to the collaborative notes for the meeting in the chat system or email
 - [ ] Remind of the community participation guideline and the Code of Conduct
 - [ ] Introduce the chair and notetaker, and let the chair take over for the rest of the tasks
 - [ ] Introduce the format of the meeting and briefly describe the overall schedule, such as the timing of breaks
+- [ ] If possible, keep the video call separate from chat system to ensure that the speakers are not distracted and the conversations can be recorded on the chat system
 - [ ] Explain the basic protocols for participation
   + [ ] Muting microphone when not speaking
   + [ ] Using a chat system during the meeting - if there is one
+- [ ] Request everyone to keep their camera on whenever possible
+- [ ] If recording the call, make sure that all the participants are aware before you hit the record button
+  + [ ] Allow people to turn their video off when recording
 - [ ] Remind the guidelines for participating in discussions
   + [ ] Raise hand - on chat, or virtually (like in Zoom) or physically
   + [ ] Other ways to involve others in the discussion equitably
-- [ ] For gathering opinion and response, use silent writing time rather than open discussion
-  + [ ] Give clear instructions of what's expected from the writing exercises and how long it should take and give a reminder in the last minute to wrap up if the exercise is more than 5 minutes
-- [ ] Ensure that the discussion is inclusive of everyone
 - [ ] Start the meeting with an icebreaker question that can be either written down or shared out verbally depending on how many people are on the call
   + [ ] Create opportunities for everyone to share something personal (about their hobby, or experiences) on the document or verbally
-- [ ] Indicate if the speakers should speed up or slow down, or if there is a technical issue that the speakers should check
 - [ ] Facilitate questions and answer or discussion on the agenda points
 - [ ] Help answer procedural questions like “where is this button that I should click”
 - [ ] Direct technical questions to the organiser when needed
 - [ ] Use breakout rooms whenever possible to ensure that people can connect with each other while discussing questions or issues of mutual interest (more tips below)
+- [ ] For gathering opinion and response, use silent writing time rather than open discussion
+  + [ ] Give clear instructions of what's expected from the writing exercises and how long it should take
+  + [ ] Give reminder in the last minute to wrap up
-- [ ] Aim to have a fair discussion, don’t fixate on one argument or speaker
+- [ ] Ensure that the discussion is inclusive of everyone, aim to have a fair discussion, don’t fixate on one argument or speaker
+- [ ] Indicate if the speakers should speed up or slow down, or if there is a technical issue that the speakers should check
 - [ ] Notetakers should document important outcomes from every discussion
 - [ ] Encourage everyone to help the notetaker in documenting correct information
-- [ ] Request everyone to keep their camera on whenever possible
-- [ ] If recording the call, make sure that all the participants are aware before you hit the record button
-  + [ ] Allow people to turn their video off when recording
-- [ ] In the last part of the call, create action points and delegating them to different people on the call
+- [ ] In the last part of the call, create action points and delegate them to different people while on the call
-  + [ ] Ask people to volunteer to assign themselves to each task, but be inclusive and equitable in this process.
+  + [ ] Ask people to volunteer to assign themselves to each task, but be inclusive and equitable in this process
 - [ ] End the meeting on time by thanking everyone and sharing the date for a next call, if any!
+- [ ] If possible, stay a few minutes extra on the call to make sure that people have a chance to clarify their questions after the meetinf

 <!---</details>--->

-<a name="#breakout-rooms"></a>
+<a name="breakout-rooms"></a>
 #### Breakout rooms
 *If using breakout rooms in Zoom (or similar tool), make sure that each breakout has an organiser to help*